Our Piano Journey in its Living Context

 1: Firstly, criticism is best given with permission.

-When a student signs up for lessons, they are giving that permission.
-Indeed, they could rightly expect to receive a detailed supportive critique of their playing, along with constructive advice for improving.
+When a student signs up for lessons or a player sends me a video for feedback, they are giving that permission, asking for honest feedback.
+They could rightly expect to receive a detailed supportive critique of their playing, along with constructive advice for improving.

 2: Secondly, it’s best to only offer criticism if we actually care about the object of our comments.